Nicole Bolton: Cricket career

 Bolton made her international debut on 23 January 2014, when she scored 124 runs off 152 balls.
 She joined Victoria in 2014 but returned to Western Australia in 2015.

 In June 2015, she was named as one of Australia's touring party for the 2015 Women's Ashes in England, as a Test and ODI specialist who was not expected to play in the T20 internationals.

 In April 2018, she was one of the fourteen players to be awarded a national contract for the 2018–19 season by Cricket Australia.
 In October 2018, she was named in Australia's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In November 2018, she was named in the Perth Scorchers' squad for the 2018–19 Women's Big Bash League season.
 In April 2019, Cricket Australia awarded her with a contract ahead of the 2019–20 season.
 In June 2019, Cricket Australia named her in Australia's team for their tour to England to contest the Women's Ashes.
 She returned to the Australian squad, after taking a five-month break from the game dealing with a mental health issue.
 In October 2021, Bolton announced her retirement from playing state cricket.
 On 26 November 2022, she retired from all forms of cricket after playing in the Women's Big Bash League final.
+Bolton is widely considered the best female cricketer from Western Australia.